bitstorm/modern-webdev-wicket/README.md

 ### Style your application with SCSS

 When it comes to web application styling, SCSS is a precious ally as it allows to use a more advanced syntax to manage and organize our css resources.
-Since SCSS needs to be converted in standard CSS language, we need a compiler to perform this task.
+Since SCSS needs to be converted in standard CSS language, we need a compiler to perform this task. \
 For developers it would be even better if this compiler could operate "live", automatically compiling SCSS sources as they are modified.
+Most of the time this time of compiler requires to use a dedicated external application or some kind of IDE extention to monitor our SCSS files and recompile them as they get modified. \
+With Wicket we can use library _wicket-bootstrap-sass_ that offers an even more flexible solution in the form of [CSS resource](https://nightlies.apache.org/wicket/guide/10.x/single.html#_resource_management_with_wicket) that points to a SCSS file and compiles it on the fly.

+Example project _wicket-scss_ uses both library _wicket-bootstrap-sass_ and _WebJars_ to show how to easily customize Bootstrap 5 style using a SCSS file that extends the default _bootstrap.scss_ file distributed as WebJars dependency. /
 In attition to the dependencies seen for example project wicket-webjar we will use module _wicket-bootstrap-sass_ that comes with a scss compiler.

 ```xml
 <dependency>
     <groupId>de.agilecoders.wicket.webjars</groupId>